Best trunk bike racks: The easiest option to safely and securely transport your bike on your car

 In what situations might a trunk-mount rack be the best choice?

 Adding a hitch is not a big investment and it's possible with almost any car on the market.
-Once you've got a hitch you open up the possibility of adding a tray-style hitch mount bike rack.
-This kind of a rack can handle much heavier bikes and tends to be easier on your bike and car.
-The challenge with this option is that you either need to feel comfortable leaving an expensive rack with your car or you need to remove it after every use.
-Multi bike hitch racks are large and heavy and if you have to carry them up lots of stairs and store them in a small space that is going to be a challenge.
+Once you've got a hitch, you open up the possibility of adding a tray-style hitch mount bike rack.
+This kind of rack can handle much heavier bikes and tends to be easier on your bike and car.
+The challenge with this option is that you either need to feel comfortable leaving an expensive rack with your car, or you need to remove it after every use.
+Multi-bike hitch racks are large and heavy and if you have to carry them up lots of stairs and store them in a small space, that is going to be a challenge.

 Another option would be a roof rack.
 It doesn't matter if your car has factory roof rails, there are plenty of roof mounting options for a bare roof.
-Once you've got a roof rack installed it's not intrusive and leaving it up there isn't much of an issue.
-If you do take it off then it's light and easy to store.
-The challenge in this situation is that each bike has a cost.
-It's already an expensive proposition to add the system for a flat roof but if you need to transport three bikes it's going to be much more expensive than a trunk-mount.
+Once you've got a roof rack installed, it's not intrusive and leaving it up there isn't much of an issue.
+If you do take it off, then it's light and easy to store.
+The challenge in this situation is that each additional bike you want to carry has a cost.
+It's already an expensive proposition to add the system for a flat roof but if you need to transport three bikes, it's going to be much more expensive than a trunk-mount.

 The latest race content, interviews, features, reviews and expert buying guides, direct to your inbox!